Survival Instincts

 "Thank you, thank you,"

-she kept saying, though, several times even after
+she kept saying, several times more even after she knew

 She didn't say, "I love you,"